Administrator (Peace IV)

 Experience of developing and maintaining records and filing systems.

-Experience & Knowledge of using the following within your working environment:
+Experience and knowledge of using the following within your working environment:

 Experience of writing reports and minutes of meetings.